Andrettin/Wyrmsun/readme.txt

 - Added support for the 1.5x scale factor.
 - Changing the scale factor no longer requires restarting the game.

+* User Interface
+- Fixed a crash which could occur in the mouse handling code.

 -----------------------------------------------------------------------
 - 5.2.1
 -----------------------------------------------------------------------